KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :return: :struct:`scalar`

-    The total delta-v of this vessel in its current situation.
+    The total delta-v of this vessel in its current situation, using the stock calulations the KSP game shows in the staging list.
+Note that this is only as accurate as the stock KSP game's numbers are.

 .. attribute:: Vessel:`DELTAVASL`

     :return: :struct:`scalar`

-    The total delta-v of this vessel if it were at sea level.
+    The total delta-v of this vessel if it were at sea level, using the stock calulations the KSP game shows in the staging list.
+Note that this is only as accurate as the stock KSP game's numbers are.

 .. attribute:: Vessel:`DELTAVVACUUM`

     :return: :struct:`scalar`

-    The total delta-v of this vessel if it were at sea vacuum.
+    The total delta-v of this vessel if it were at sea vacuum, using the stock calulations the KSP game shows in the staging list.
+Note that this is only as accurate as the stock KSP game's numbers are.

 .. attribute:: Vessel:`BURNTIME`

     :return: :struct:`scalar`

     The total burn time, in seconds, of this vessel (or 5 if the vessel has 0 delta/v).
 Burn time is not affected by atmosphere.
+This is using the stock calulations the KSP game shows in the staging list.
+Note that this is only as accurate as the stock KSP game's numbers are.

 Deprecated Suffix